 As the name of the building implies, the auditorium serves as a musical venue most of the time.
 Some of the most popular types of music played here include drama, jazz, pop, rock, and even opera.

-The auditorium is open from 10am – 7pm, every day, except for Sunday.
+INFO: The auditorium is open from 10am – 7pm, every day, except for Sunday.
 To visit this building, whether for a show or a tour, just head to Santa Cruz.
-To learn about specific events taking place at the auditorium, check out their official website: https://auditoriodetenerife.com/es/.

 San Cristobal de la Laguna